-When things burn, they release chemicals, and we’re pretty familiar with this idea; engines and fires usually give off carbon dioxide and heat.
-The process is dangerous, which is why it’s best to light fires in safe, specially designed places that can control the process.
-However, if there are problems with the burning process, the fire can spread or create carbon monoxide and other chemicals that kill people.
+When things burn, they release chemicals, and we’re pretty familiar with this idea; engines and fires give off carbon dioxide and heat.
+The process is dangerous, which is why it’s best to light fires in safe, specially-designed places that can control the process, or the fire can spread or it creates carbon monoxide and other toxic chemicals.

 The same principles apply when fuel is broken down in our cells in the presence of oxygen to release energy (the oxidation process).
 Although oxidation in cells is absolutely essential for life, the scientific view is that the damage from by-products (particularly to the DNA and RNA in cells) is the biggest factor in the ageing process.

-That burning energy from food affects lifespans is supported in that one of the few ways known to extend lifespan is to massively restrict calorie intake.
-Eating less reduces the calories burnt and the body’s exposure to less oxidative stress, but it may feel close to starving!
+That one of the few ways known to extend lifespan is to massively restrict calorie intake supports this idea as eating less reduces the calories burnt and the body’s exposure to less oxidative stress, but it may feel like years of being close to starving!

 Healthy bodies have a relative balance between oxidative stress levels and their body’s repair system.
-Because oxidation in cells is unavoidable (but damaging if uncontrolled), we’ve evolved ways to prevent or reduce free radicals.
-These involve enzymes and antioxidants that are part of a constant repair process that maintain the health of our cells.
+Because oxidation in cells is unavoidable (but damaging if uncontrolled), we’ve evolved ways to prevent or reduce free radicals, which involve enzymes and antioxidants that are part of a constant repair process that maintains health.

-Because the DNA carries the “code” for how cells function and organs perform, any damage to it is very bad news.
-The DNA in cells influence how long they live, and short-lived animals have significantly more oxidative damage in their cells:
+Because DNA carries the “code” for how cells function, and organs perform, any damage to it is very bad news.
+DNA in cells influences many aspects of life, and short-lived animals have significantly more oxidative damage in their cells:

 - Rats have 74,000 to 100,000 incidents of oxidative damage per cell each day (lifespan 2-5 years) ii iii

 Some people have genetic conditions (such as the ERCC3 gene) that reduce their ability to repair DNA, and their lives are inevitably shorter because of this.